QuantCalcState TaxNew Jersey

 Does New Jersey tax Roth conversions?

 New Jersey taxes Roth conversions as ordinary income at the state level.
-At a top marginal rate of 10.75%, a large conversion can add meaningful state-tax cost on top of federal tax and the ACA cliff.
+At a top marginal rate of 10.75%, a $30,000 conversion costs about $3,225 in state tax alone — on top of federal tax and any ACA subsidy clawback.

 What is the ACA cliff in New Jersey for 2026?